Scott Perry: Business career

 After graduating from college, Perry co-founded mechanical contracting business Hydrotech Mechanical Services.

 In 2002, Perry was charged with falsifying reports to the Pennsylvania Department of Environmental Protection (DEP).
 The reports regarded levels of chlorine and acidity at a sewage plant which had a maintenance contract with Hydrotech.
-He completed the state's Accelerated Rehabilitative Disposition program and the company was fined $5,000.
-Perry says he learned of problems at the sewage plant and reported the problems to the DEP; he said "I saw something going on that I thought was wrong, and as bureaucrats often do, they pursued me in that regard.”
+He completed the state's Accelerated Rehabilitative Disposition program, and the company paid a $5,000 fine.
+Perry says he learned of problems at the sewage plant and reported the problems to the DEP; he said, "I saw something going on that I thought was wrong, and as bureaucrats often do, they pursued me in that regard.”

 Government service

-Before entering politics, Perry chaired the Carroll Township Planning Commission, and was a member of the Township Source Water Protection Committee.
+Before entering politics, Perry chaired the Carroll Township Planning Commission and was a member of the Township Source Water Protection Committee.
 He chaired the Dillsburg Area Wellhead Protection Advisory Committee and served on the Dillsburg Revitalization Committee.
-He remains a member of the Jaycees and held the office of regional director for the state organization.
+He remains a member of the Jaycees and was once a regional director for the state organization.
 He is a member of Dillsburg American Legion Post #26, Dillsburg Veterans of Foreign Wars VFW Post #6771, and Lions Club International.